 "Dream On"- Keeping Kids' Dreams Alive

-Adam Greenlee, Jr is now an 11th grade student at Staples High School in Westport, CT.
+Adam Greenlee, Jr is now a Senior student at Staples High School in Westport, CT.
 He is a humorous, athletic, social, and academically strong student who is widely known and well-liked by his classmates and teachers.
 Prior to his Sudden Cardiac Arrest, he was relatively unknown by the school nurses as he was a healthy and active student who rarely visited the health office.

 January 7th, 2014 started out just like every other day for Adam in 7th grade.
 His mom dropped him off at Bedford Middle School to get his day started.
 On this particular day, Adam's 1st period class was gym and the class started out with a light jog as a warm-up exercise.
 Adam, who was feeling fine the entire morning and had even been joking with his brother and sister on the car ride to school, took one step and collapsed onto his stomach.
 No one was certain exactly what had happened, but Adam was unresponsive and his condition was deteriorating rapidly.
 In less than one minute, he had gone into Sudden Cardiac Arrest (SCA).
 The story that unfolded truly is an amazing one, but it is far too long and detailed to repeat here, but the school nurses, administrative staff, and first responders all worked together and did an amazing job of providing Adam with extraordinary care and with the combination of CPR and the use of an on-site Automated External Defibrillator (AED), very simply saved his life!